cseanburns/presentations/ict310/spatial-analysis.md

           features or events in the vector data layer.
 It may include columns such as feature ID, name, size, and location.
+- Data Sources (there are more out there)
     - Data: [Natural Earth](https://www.naturalearthdata.com/)
     - Data: [Lexington Geographic Information Services](https://www.lexingtonky.gov/departments/geographic-information-services)
     - Data: [data.gov](https://data.gov)